 This interview will be on “St. Louis on the Air” over the noon hour Friday.
 This story will be updated after the show.
 You can listen live.

-Have a question or comment about the Ozark Trail?
-Tweet us (@STLonAir), send an email to firstname.lastname@example.org or share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.
+Do you, or someone you know, own a business?
+Are you struggling in the wake of the coronavirus pandemic?
+How are you navigating through this time of uncertainty?
+Tweet us (@STLonAir), send an email to firstname.lastname@example.org share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.

 Send questions and comments about this story to email@example.com.